simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-for-privacy-and-security/index.en.md

 {{< youtube id="A7c_GOduMbA" >}}

 [Parrot Security OS](https://parrotsec.org/) is a popular Linux distribution specifically designed for security testing, forensic analysis, and penetration testing.
-It comes with a wide range of security tools and utilities, making it an ideal choice for cybersecurity professionals and enthusiasts.
+It comes with many security tools and utilities, making it an ideal choice for cybersecurity professionals and enthusiasts.
 Parrot Security OS also includes strong privacy features and focuses on providing a secure computing environment.

 ______